 Baby Massage 101: How To Massage Your Baby

-A gentle massage can calm your baby, aid in their development, and even help them sleep better.
+A parent’s touch can soothe a baby like nothing else!
+Even more than just a touch, a gentle massage can calm your baby, aid in their development, and even help them sleep better.
 Daily baby massage is also a great way to bond with your little one.

 Touch symbolizes many things for your baby.
 There is a certain power in touch that babies leverage to communicate and interact with the world.
 Maybe this is why they love cuddling up with a parent when they are upset or when they need to feel secure.